dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/GUI/Website.md

 So start the subscription to events, to build up canon using all new changes.
 Then do a bulk query using infura NFT to rapidly load everything.

 ## IPFS
 infura endpoints need a secret, so might need a backend after all.
 Certainly for demo opening up the secret seems fine.
 Also could just use the public IPFS network.
 Locally pin in local storage.
+Run a service that watches the chains and periodically checks that it has pinned the required data.

 ## Page sections
 Like gmail, search should be available always, and the side menu is just used to narrow the scope.